webplatform/docs/tutorials/table_styling_basics/index.md

 |Notes_rows=
 }}
 {{See_Also_Section
+|Manual_links=
-|External_links=For detailed information about tables, see [[Tables]] in the CSS Specification.
+|External_links=For detailed information about tables, see [http://www.w3.org/TR/CSS21/tables.html Tables in the CSS Specification].
 The information there goes further than this tutorial, but it does not cover differences between browsers that can affect complex tables.
 |Manual_sections====Exercise question===

 Change the stylesheet to make the table look like this: